opentelekomcloud/terraform-provider-opentelekomcloud/.github/ISSUE_TEMPLATE/Bug_Report.md

 # Terraform provider version
 <!--
-Run `terraform -v` to show the version of provider.
-If you are not running the latest version of Terraform Provider, please upgrade because your issue may have already been fixed.
+Run `terraform -v` to show the version of the provider.
+If you are not running the latest version of the Terraform Provider, please upgrade because your issue may have already been fixed.
 -->

 # Affected Resource(s)